GSA/challenges-and-prizes/_historical-challenges/design-by-biomedical-undergraduate-teams-debut-2015.md

   listing project title and team member information.</li>   <li>Project Description (not to exceed 6 pages using Arial font and a font size of at least 11 points) that includes the following 4 sections:</li>  </ul>  1)            Abstract
-  \   2)            Description of clinical need or problem, including background and current methods available    3)            Design, including a discussion of the innovative aspects    4)            Evidence of a working prototype (results/graphics obtained with the designed solution)    When the submitted entry is part of a bigger/ongoing project, the specific components designed and implemented by the competing Student Team must be clarified and distinguished from those accomplished
+  \   <br>2)            Description of clinical need or problem, including background and current methods available  <br>  3)            Design, including a discussion of the innovative aspects  <br>  4)            Evidence of a working prototype (results/graphics obtained with the designed solution)    When the submitted entry is part of a bigger/ongoing project, the specific components designed and implemented by the competing Student Team must be clarified and distinguished from those accomplished